pixol20/Roblox-LLM-API/README.md

 8) Once it's loaded/downloaded you will see "Model loaded" "Starting server".
 The server will be on `127.0.0.1:8080`.
 You can change address and port in src/config. **THE SERVER IS STILL IN DEVELOPMENT SO IT'S NOT 100% SAFE**
 9) From here you will need tool like [ngrok](https://ngrok.com/) or port forwarding to make this accessible on WAN.
 ## Roblox integration
-1) Open ExampleGame.rbxl that you downloaded where everything is set up except for server URL.
+1) Open ExampleGame.rbxl in repo.
+Everything is set up except for server URL.
 2) In workspace open "Pepe" model and open "APIScript"
 3) Replace AppUrl with your URL
 4) DONE!
-You can also change LogSize and AnswerEverynMessages(variable used to control how often will AI talk).
+You can also change LogSize(ammount of messages that will be sent to AI) and AnswerEverynMessages(variable used to control how often will AI talk).